-The full-time course for the Primary PGCE (M) with a Specialism in Physical Education, is for those trainees wishing to gain a deeper understanding of teaching and learning within primary PE.
+Study our PGCE Primary with a specialism in Physical Education (PE) for a deeper understanding of teaching and learning within primary PE.

-This is a course for primary practitioners with an additional focus on PE.
+This teacher training course is for primary practitioners with an additional focus on PE.
 All areas of the national curriculum are covered.
-Trainees do the same assignments as the FT cohort but have fewer taught foundation subject sessions and more PE.
+Trainees do the same assignments as the full-time (FT) cohort but have fewer taught foundation subject sessions and more PE.
 They have the same core subjects, professional studies and master’s sessions.
 They will be expected to teach in both KS1 and KS2 and will be assessed on their ability to teach primary subjects, not just PE.
 It is not a course for people who just want to teach PE.

-The course content is closely aligned to the content of the other Primary PGCE programmes, but the this course is specifically designed to address the directive from the UK Government about improving the quality of training and teaching of physical education (PE) in primary schools.
+The course content is closely aligned to the content of the other Primary PGCE courses, but the this degree is specifically designed to address the directive from the UK Government about improving the quality of training and teaching of PE in primary schools.

 Students will learn how to develop more meaningful and positive learning experiences beyond the stereotypical and dominant physical domains.
 You do not need to have high levels of sporting ability to join this course, nor do you have to have had a positive learning experience within PE, sport or physical activity to date, but you do need to understand the value of PE and all it can bring to the lives of the children you will teach.